SeattleChris/test-site-content/checklist.md

     - [x] VM instance: `capture-content-1` .
     - [x] Seems complicated in maintaining the code up to date.
     - [x] Get an exposed route for other apps.
+  - [ ] App always running.
+    - [x] Install screen.
+    - [ ] screen works to keep process running after logout.
+    - [ ] Startup script to start app works on server restart.
 - [x] Setup initial application structure.
+- [ ] Can be called by the platform application.
+  - [x] as an open route for an API call.
+  - [ ] through GCP using a service agent (more secure).

 ### Application